MicrosoftDocs/PowerShell-Docs/dsc/groupSetResource.md

 ## Example 1

-The following example shows how to ensure that a group called "TestGroup" is absent.
+The following example shows how to ensure that two groups called "myGroup" and "myOtherGroup" are present.

 ```powershell
 configuration GroupSetTest